k8s-at-home/docs/docs/our-own-code-projects/development/creating-a-new-container-image.md

 ### Building and testing

 1. `make` will build and test the code
-2. `make ` will build the container
+2. `make docker-build` will build the container

 ### Testing the CI pipeline in GitHub